puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 You can create relationships between two resources or groups of resources using the `->` and `~>` operators.

-`->` (ordering arrow)
-: Causes the resource on the left to be applied before the resource on the right.
+* `->` (ordering arrow) --- Causes the resource on the left to be applied before the resource on the right.
 Written with a hyphen and a greater-than sign.

-`~>` (notification arrow)
-: Causes the resource on the left to be applied first, and sends a refresh event to the resource on the right if the left resource changes.
+* `~>` (notification arrow) --- Causes the resource on the left to be applied first, and sends a refresh event to the resource on the right if the left resource changes.
 Written with a tilde and a greater-than sign.

-#### Operands
+### Operands

 The chaining arrows accept the following types of operands on either side of the arrow:

 * [Resource references][reference], including multi-resource references
+* Arrays of resource references
 * [Resource declarations][resources]
 * [Resource collectors][collector]

-> Note: Arrays of references cannot be chained.
-To chain multiple resources at once, you must use a multi-resource reference or a collector.

 An operand can be shared between two chaining statements, which allows you to link them together into a "timeline:"